Placements and Internships

 Students on the IBMS-accredited Biomedical Science (B990) degree are eligible to apply for highly competitive placements within the NHS.
 If you wish to pursue a career as a Biomedical Scientist in the NHS, this is the best route for you to achieve your goal.
 If successful, you will begin your placement following completion of your second year of studies, finishing at the end of August the following year.
 You will complete a portfolio during your year which is examined by the Institute of Biomedical Science (IBMS).

 On satisfactory completion, you will be awarded a certificate of competence by the IBMS allowing you, following graduation, to register with the Health and Care Professions Council (HCPC), a requirement for employment in the NHS as a Biomedical Scientist.Learn about our accredited course

 In 2016 four students gained paid internships, each lasting for a year.

-Following a successful pilot in 2016 the 'Ghana Global Health' module was introduced for the 2016-17 academic year.
-There are eight places available on this module, and students apply duing Lent term of year 2.
-Internships are integrated into the course; in 2016 this included a project at Vetrgaard Fransen, a mosquito insecticide testing facility for the world's largest mosquito bed-net manufacturer.
+Following a successful pilot in 2016 the 'Ghana Global Health' module was introduced.
+There are usually around 8 places available on this module, and students apply during Lent term of year 2.
+Internships are integrated into the course and students attend the LU/Boston University summer school based at the Lancaster University Ghana campus in Accra for around 7 weeks during the Summer vacation.

 Furthermore, two students gained internships in digital roles.
 One developed a new divisional student blog site with a focus on enhancing students’ employability, whilst the second helped develop an electronic attendance monitoring system.